 It’s tough to find a more enchanting setting than Blue Bayou, and better yet, it’s smack dab in the middle of the Pirates of Caribbean attraction.
 A dreamy, moonlit terrace overlooking the bayou is strung with Chinese lanterns and surrounded by live oak trees dripping with moss.
 Louisiana-style cuisine is on the menu, totally overpriced, but who cares when there’s scenery like this?

-The fiery jambalaya is respectably studded with fish, shrimp, chicken breast, and Andouille sausage (this is one large dish, so do consider splitting).
-Probably the best entrée is the Cajun-spiced salmon prepared with a light dusting of spices, a touch of citrus mouselline and salsa verde, and a side of corn risotto, although (sigh!), healthy as it may be, I do miss the previous recipe stuffed with goat cheese and topped with buerre blanc sauce.
+The fiery jambalaya is respectably studded with shrimp, chicken breast, Tasso ham, and Andouille sausage (this is one large dish, so do consider splitting).
 Or just opt for a Monte-Cristo sandwich, always a popular if not an overly rich choice.

 Cara’s Tip: Request a waterside table on arrival, but don’t fret if you don’t get it or the wait is just too long; you’ll still enjoy the restaurant’s atmosphere nonetheless as long as it isn’t in the very back too far away from the water.
 If you forget to make reservations at Blue Bayou and there are none to be had on arrival, no problem.
-You’ll find Monte Cristo sandwiches as well as Cajun/Creole specialties, and even pommes frites tossed with parmesan and garlic served with remoulade (yum!) around the corner at Café Orleans, a much easier place to get a seat.
+You’ll find Monte Cristo sandwiches as well as Cajun/Creole specialties around the corner at Café Orleans, a much easier place to grab a seat.

 Cajun/Creole food in New Orleans Square.
 Lunch and dinner.

-Famous for Monte Cristo sandwiches and Mickey beignets.
-Sit outside on the patio and enjoy picturesque views of the Mark Twain Riverboat and Sailing Ship Columbia gliding by on the Rivers of America.
+Famous for Monte Cristo sandwiches and parmesan-garlic pommes frites.
+Sit outside on the patio and enjoy picturesque views of the Mark Twain Riverboat gliding by on the Rivers of America.